ARMmbed/mbed-client/README.md

 - Write Attributes
 - Execute

-Currently, the Device Management and Service Enabler Interface is handled only at Resources level, support for Object and Object Instances will be added in later releases.
+The Device Management and Service Enabler Interface is handled at Resources level for text, support for Object and Object Instances is available for TLV data type.

 ### Read